Welcoming Simplicity

 About Taper

-First I want to share my last training update.
+Before offering my taper week tips, first I want to share my last training update.
 I went to yoga classes twice this week.
 I am running twice this week and my final run – 2 miles – is today.
 Traditionally my last run before a Saturday race is on Wednesday.
 Then I use Thursday and Friday as rest days.

 It’s crazy for me to think that just a few months ago, in February, I was only running one mile at a time.
 My longest training run was 4.5 miles last Saturday.
 I prefer to have a great final long run but this wasn’t it.
 It was actually warm that day and I ended up with chafing under my armpit.
 I also had to walk a few times and my left IT band was hurting.